FusionAuth/fusionauth-netcore-client/README.md

 * .NET Core 2.1, 3.1
 * .NET 5

+## Tests

+There are some tests.
+Most require a running FusionAuth instance.

+To run them:

+* `cd fusionauth-netcore-client-test/fusionauth-netcore-client-test`
+* `dotnet build && dotnet test` # or, to run only a few
+* `dotnet build && dotnet test --filter CorrectlyD`

 ## Questions and support

 If you have a question or support issue regarding this client library, we'd love to hear from you.